authgear/authgear-server/docs/specs/account-linking.md

 ```

 3. The login flow `default` will be executed, and starting from the specified step `step_1`.
-4. The selected identity `Email: a@example.com` will be automatically used to pass the first identity step.
+4. The selected identity `Email: a@example.com` will be automatically used to pass the first identify step.

 ```yaml
 - identification: email